forte001/isms/README.md

 ### Sales Management
 - **Sale Transactions**: Products can be sold, and the system tracks sales with all necessary details such as quantity sold, total price, and date.
-- **Customer Purchase History**: Customers can view all their past purchases from their account dashboard.
+- **Customer Purchase History**: Customers can view all their past purchases from their account dashboard and download receipt of purchase with QR code embedded.
 - **Payment Integration**: Integrated with PayStack for seamless online payments.
 Sales are completed once payment is verified.

 ### Supplier Management